Kate Middleton's Dad Totally Embarrassed Her At Wimbledon, Proving She's Just Like Us

-Although we can't get enough of Middleton's facial expressions as she watches the match, our favourite story is about that time her dad totally embarrassed her at Wimbledon.
+Although we can't get enough of Middleton's facial expressions as she watches the match, our favorite story is about that time her dad totally embarrassed her at Wimbledon.

 "My father [Michael Middleton] is not going to appreciate this, but we were walking past Tim Henman and we had just seen Sampras play," Middleton recalled.
 "My dad said very coolly, 'Hi Pete'...I was mortified!"